celo-org/eksportisto/readme.md

 - `-nodeUri (default ws://localhost:8546)` use this to point at your running full node
 - `-datadir (default $HOME/.eksportisto)` where the Sqlite data directory will be stored.
 This is especially relevant if you choose to run Eksportisto in a Docker container and want to mount the same directory every time
 - `-sensitiveAccounts` allows passing a JSON file of addresses->url entries.
 Whenever a transfer is initiated from one of these addresses a webhook will be sent with the payload of the transaction.
 It's important to note that these webhooks will only fire when in `tipMode`, or when Eksportisto has caught up to the tip of the chain and is reading blocks as they come.
+- `-from-block` allows passing a from block to start exporting metrics at

 More information can be found by running `go run main.go --help`.

+Block 2899 is where contract migrations begin.

 ### Deployment steps